 - Plan ahead on a HWB•NMR-wide scale for predicted data storage and management requirements.

-Scientific Data Aims (generally refers to the NMR spectra of experimental NMR samples and derived data), are curated by and are the responsibility of the individual users:
+- generally refer to the NMR spectra of experimental NMR samples and derived data, are curated by and are the responsibility of the individual users:

 - To extract maximum value from the data for scientific benefit.